charliewatson1504/CI_PP5_HappinessJunkie/README.md

 |Purchase items that have been added to the cart|Open homepage and click on categories link in navbar.
 Then select Foil Prints from the dropdown menu.
 Select the Ironman Quote Foil Print.
 Click on the add to cart button then on the cart button at the far right of the navigation bar.
 Now click the secure checkout button and fill in required details.
 Finally click complete ordered and purchase will be processed| Thank you page is displayed with the transaction details for the order|Works as expected|

 <details><summary>Screenshot to show user story test</summary><img src="https://github.com/charliewatson1504/CI_PP5_HappinessJunkie/blob/main/docs/testing/user-story-10.png"></details>

+# Bugs
+- Bug: Issue when placing order in checkout view.
+- Fix: Typing error in the env variables in heroku.
+- Bug: Issue when signing up for an account.
+- Fix: Incorrect variable names in environment.
+- Bug: Delete function not working on products or blog for admin users.
+- Fix: Modal delete link incorrectly wrapped in html file.
+- Bug: Images not loading for blog posts.
+- Fix: Missing {{MEDIA_URL}} tag from src path
+- Bug: Adding a product with a variation causing an internal server error.
+- Fix: Updated code in context.py and views.py - [see commit](https://github.com/charliewatson1504/CI_PP5_HappinessJunkie/commit/f7d94b07c23564bd9565c7303dcc1036fff2e477)

 # Deployment
 ## Creating an Application with Heroku